Skip to Content

 If you’re not sure where to start when setting up your OTE model, consider the following four factors to guide you.

-1. Determine what your company is trying to achieve.
+1. Determine what your company is trying to achieve

 What are your company’s current goals?
-Remember: Behaviors follow incentives.
+Remember: Behaviours follow incentives.
 So, the rewards you offer to your sales team must tie back to strategic company objectives.
 These could relate to growth, margins, or market expansion.
 Once you have those pillars defined, you can better ensure your OTE goals link back to them.

-2. Understand your sales cycle and your ideal rep’s risk appetite.
+2. Understand your sales cycle and your ideal rep’s risk appetite

 Your OTE should be heavily based on the length of your sales cycle.
 Sales reps who can close on products and services relatively quickly may be able to operate on 100% commission.
 This can even be good for reps who have a strong hunting mentality.

 The more transactional the sale and the less complex the sales cycle, the more you can rely on commissions.
 Just keep in mind that reps who sell offerings with longer sales cycles may need a ratio closer to 50/50 or even 70/30.
 For instance, selling hardware to the public sector involves a lengthy procurement process.
-In this case, the organization would likely offer reps a 70/30 OTE.
+In this case, the organisation would likely offer reps a 70/30 OTE.

 Finally, while some reps may be excited to accept a 50/50 OTE, others might want something like 80/20.
-Consider the profile and goals of your ideal reps’, including their risk appetite, to understand what they are comfortable with or might expect.
+Consider the profile and goals of your ideal reps, including their risk appetite, to understand what they are comfortable with or might expect.

-3. Ensure your OTE plan is sustainable for your company and your reps.
+3. Ensure your OTE plan is sustainable for your company and your reps

 This one should involve a collaborative conversation between your finance and sales leaders.
 Consider the funding style of your company and ask whether your OTE plan will allow it to achieve profitability (or keep it from doing so).
 Then consider whether the targets tied to your OTE are achievable.
 At least 30% of your sales reps should be hitting their quotas; otherwise, you’ve set an unrealistic goal and risk losing them.

-4. Look at market benchmarks to make sure your OTE package is competitive.
+4. Look at market benchmarks to make sure your OTE package is competitive

 Good sellers have transferable skills.
 This means they also have options.
 Look at what your peers are offering and make sure you’re not at risk of losing out on the best talent.
 You can also ask people to express their expectations during your recruitment process.
 Finally, include a salary range in your job descriptions and get a feel for how people respond.

-On-target earnings FAQs
+FAQs

-What are average rep earnings?
+What are the average rep earnings?

-What is a draw and how does it affect OTE?
+What is a draw, and how does it affect OTE?

-A draw is an advance a company pays a sales rep against their anticipated earned commissions.
+A draw is an advance that a company pays a sales rep against their anticipated earned commissions.
 Businesses will often offer a non-recoverable draw or guarantee for a few months to ease reps into their role.
 This is also known as a ramp-up.

 An example of a draw against commission would be a salesperson who earns $1,000 per week.
 If they earn $2,000 in commissions during that pay period, they will earn $3,000 total that week.
 But if they have a slow week and only earn $250 in commissions, they will earn $1,250 for that pay period.

-Ultimately, a draw does not affect OTE — it is subtracted from future commissions.
+Ultimately, a draw does not affect OTE; it is subtracted from future commissions.

 What is ramp time?